 International students requiring a student visa: March 15, 2017

 The deadlines have passed for spring 2017 applications.
 Please check back for spring 2018 admissions deadlines.

 The School of Media and Public Affairs also offers, jointly with the Elliott School of International Affairs, a Master of Arts degree in Global Communication.
 The curriculum blends a rigorous academic education in communication theory and international affairs with advanced professional training.
 This program is designed for students whose primary interest is in international relations.

 The Documentary Center at SMPA offers a Certificate in Documentary Filmmaking, a six-month intensive exploration in the theory and practice of documentary filmmaking.

 Please visit their websites for specific details about the admissions process for both programs.

-SMPA students may elect to combine an undergraduate degree with a either a M.A. in Media and Public Affairs offered by SMPA or a M.A. in Professional Studies from the Graduate School of Political Management.
+SMPA students may elect to combine an undergraduate degree with a either a M.A. in Media and Strategic Communication offered by SMPA or a M.A. in Professional Studies from the Graduate School of Political Management.
 By applying during the junior year, SMPA undergraduate students would graduate with both a B.A. and a M.A., saving time and tuition costs.